gofunky/tuplip/README.md

 ### tag

 `tuplip tag` tags the given source image with all tags that the `build` command would generate.
 A repository can be defined to be prefixed to the tags.
-Pass `""` as argument to use it without a repository.
+Leave the argument out to use it without a repository.
 Docker needs to be installed.
 If you usually need `sudo` for the docker cli, also use `sudo` for `tuplip`.

 ```bash